 Which projects qualify?

 - feature films with a budget of at least € 1 million;

-- feature animation with a budget of at least € 2 million;
+- feature animation films with a budget of at least € 2 million;

-- animation series with overall budget of at least € 500 000;
+- animation series with an overall budget of at least € 500 000;

-- high-end TV-drama with a budget of at least € 200 000 per single episod;
+- high-end TV dramas with a budget of at least € 200 000 per episode;